HEALTHY SKILLET CINNAMON APPLES

-No matter how you serve your cinnamon apples, I know you’ll love this simple recipe.
+No matter how you serve these spiced apples, I know you’ll love this simple recipe.
 Enjoy to the fullest!

-Warm, soft, apples wrapped in cinnamon galore, this healthy skillet cinnamon apples recipe is perfectly sweet, easy to make and is perfect served with ice cream, on pancakes, or eaten as is!
+Skillet Cinnamon Apples features warm, soft, apples wrapped in cinnamon galore!
+Healthy and easy to make, this spiced apples recipe is delicious as is or served with ice cream, pancakes, or waffles.

 - Prep Time: 10 min

 - Cuisine: American